kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 PosixPath('/Users/username/kedro_projects/iris')
 ```

-You can find out more about the `context` in the [API documentation](/api/kedro.framework.context.KedroContext).
+You can find out more in the API documentation of {py:class}`~kedro.framework.context.KedroContext`.

 ### `pipelines`